 Tumbling down from 100 feet, the Ramsey Cascade Waterfalls is the tallest in the Great Smoky Mountains National Park.
 You get to see some beautiful sights on the Ramsey Cascades Trail hiking trails.
 The trail to Ramsey Cascades is strenuous and challenging, and you get to see some large and old trees that will take you into the midst of some history.

 This is one of the many waterfalls hikes you can undertake while going to the Great Smoky Mountains.
 The Hen Wallow Falls is on a short side trail off the Gabes Mountain Trail.
 Like the rest of the Smoky Mountains National Park waterfalls, this one is spectacular and is a good choice for a day picnic while visiting the Smoky Mountains waterfalls.

 The Hen Wallow Falls is located in the northeast section of the national park, and this tall horsetail waterfall will leave visitors astounded with its sheer elegance and scenic charm.
 During winter, a trip to the Hen Wallow Falls is equally exciting, and the ice formations and the frozen waterfall cascade resemble a picture postcard.

 1.7.
 Laurel Falls

-The upper and lower section of Laurel Falls is one of the best waterfalls hikes you can do when deciding on the hike.
+The upper and lower sections of Laurel Falls are some of the best waterfall hikes you can do when deciding on a hike.
 Laurel Falls is named after the mountain shrub Laurel and is one of the best waterfall hikes because of the paved trail and the manageable elevation gain.
 Laurel Falls trail is suitable for all those who do not want to experience a challenging waterfall trail.